bebraw/jquery.caro/README.md

-# caro.js - Simple, scaleable carousel for jQuery
+# jquery.caro - Simple, scaleable carousel for jQuery

 Why we need yet another carousel plugin?
 Simply because I couldn't find one that fits my purposes.
 As a result caro.js was born.
 It does one thing better than the others, it scales according to your layout.